CiscoDevNet/cloud-cml/documentation/AWS.md

 > [!NOTE]
 > AWS userdata is limited to 16KB of data (Base64 encoded).
 That limit is easily reached.
 If more customization is done with additional scripts (like certificate installation or system customization), then it's likely to run into this limit.
 The tooling will eventually need to copy the script bundle to storage (S3) and download it from there during server bring-up (this is not done today!).
 See [this SO post](https://stackoverflow.com/questions/72099325/bypassing-16kb-ec2-user-data-limitation).

-#### Sys section

-In this section, the OS user and password are defined.

-- `sys.user` username of the OS user (typically "sysadmin") for Cockpit and OS level maintenance access
-- `sys.pass` the associated password

 #### License section

 This holds the license that should be applied to the instance.
 It consists of three keys:

 - `license.flavor`: either `CML_Enterprise`, `CML_Education`, `CML_Personal` or `CML_Personal40` are acceptable
-- `license.token`: the Smart Licensing token
 - `license.nodes`: the number of *additional* nodes, not applicable for the personal flavors.

 #### Refplat section